sopeeweje/NLP-AI-Diagnosis/README.md

 # NLP-AI-Medicine
-<p>A natural language processing approach to determining frontiers in medical AI using NIH award data.</p>
+<p>A natural language processing approach to determining frontiers of AI in biomedical research using NIH award data.
+This analysis applies K-means clustering to data from awarded NIH grant applications to identify categories of grant topics in an unsupervised manner and highlight differences in estimated translational value between topics.</p>

 <p>If using this code base, please cite: [citation].</p>

 <h2>Quick Start</h2>

 <h3>Environment</h3>
-<p>Install pipenv if not already installed: <code>pip install pipenv</code>.
-Pipenv is used to create a python virtual environment that includes the libraries necessary to conduct the analysis.</p>
+<p>Install pipenv if not already installed: <code>pip install pipenv</code>.</p>

 <h3>Analysis</h3>
 <p>Perform the analysis by running the run.sh shell script from the project directory: <code>sh run.sh</code>.</p>